 In Latin America there are many Spanish speakers.
 Taking into account all the countries which have a majority of Spanish speakers, only Equatorial Guinea and Spain lie outside of the Americas.
 Mexico has the most people who speak Spanish natively.
 Nationally, Spanish is the official language of Argentina, Chile, Colombia, Cuba, Costa Rica, Mexico, Dominican Republic, Bolivia where it is co-official with Aymara, Quechua, Guarani and 34 different languages, Ecuador, Guatemala, Honduras, Nicaragua, Panama, El Salvador (co-official with Guaraní), Peru (co-official with Aymara, Quechua and other indigenous languages,Uruguay, Paraguay and Venezuela.
 Spanish is also the unquestioned official language in Puerto Rico.

-Spanish is not officially recognised in the former British colony of Belize; although when consider the number per the 2000 census, around 43% of the population speak the language.
+Spanish is not officially recognized in the former British colony of Belize; although when consider the number per the 2000 census, around 43% of the population speak the language.
 In the main, it is spoken by the people who have descended from Hispanics who have lived in the region since the 17th century.
 English still remains the official language of the country.

 The proximity to the Spanish-speaking countries of Brazil and Trinidad and Tobago means they have applied Spanish language teaching into their countries education systems.
 The Trinidadian government launched the ‘SAFFL’ or the Spanish as a First Foreign Language initiative in early 2005.
 The National Congress of Brazil approved a bill in 2005 that signed into law by the President that made Spanish language teaching obligatory in both private secondary and public schools in Brazil.
 In many villages and border towns especially the ones that reside in the Paraguayan-Brazilian and Uruguayan-Brazilian border areas, a hybrid language known as Portuñol is spoken.